Euronext Amsterdam: History

-The subscription terms of each stock purchase offered shareholders the option to transfer their shares to a third party.
-Quickly a secondary market arose in the East India House for resale of this stock through the official bookkeeper.
-After an agreement had been reached between the two parties, the shares were then transferred from seller to buyer in the "capital book".
-The official account, held by the East India House, encouraged investors to trade and gave rise to market confidence that the shares weren't just being transferred on paper.
-Thus, speculative trading immediately ensued and the Amsterdam securities market was born.

-The rapid development of the Amsterdam Stock exchange in the mid 17th century led to the formation of trading clubs around the city.
+The rapid development of the Amsterdam Stock exchange in the mid-17th century led to the formation of trading clubs around the city.
 Traders met frequently, often in a local coffee shop or inns to discuss financial transactions.
 Thus, "Sub-markets" emerged, in which traders had access to peer knowledge and a community of reputable traders.

 These were particularly important during trading in the late 17th century, where short-term speculative trading dominated.
 The trading clubs allowed investors to attain valuable information from reputable traders about the future of the securities trade.
 Experienced traders on the inside circle of these trading clubs had a slight advantage over everyone else, and the prevalence of these clubs played a major role in the continued growth of the stock exchange itself.

 Additionally, similarities can be drawn between modern day brokers and the experienced traders of the trading clubs.
 The network of traders allowed for organized movement of knowledge and quick execution of transactions.
 Thus, the secondary market for VOC shares became extremely efficient, and trading clubs played no small part.
 Brokers took a small fee in exchange for a guarantee that the paperwork would be appropriately filed and a "buyer" or "seller" would be found.
 Throughout the 17th century, investors increasingly sought experienced brokers to seek information about a potential counterparty.

 The European Options Exchange (EOE) was founded in 1978 in Amsterdam as a futures and options exchange.
 In 1983, it started a stock market index, called the EOE index, consisting of the 25 largest companies that trade on the stock exchange.
 Forward contracts, options, and other sophisticated instruments were traded on the Amsterdam Stock Exchange well before this.

 In 1997, the Amsterdam Stock Exchange and the EOE merged, and its blue chip index was renamed AEX, for "Amsterdam EXchange".
 It is now managed by Euronext Amsterdam.

 On 3 October 2011, Princess Máxima opened the new trading floor of the Amsterdam Stock Exchange.

 The former Stock Exchange building was the Beurs van Berlage.